-In KidSize and TeenSize robot handlers are not allowed to enter the field during the technical challenge, unless the referee asks them to remove a robot.
+• In KidSize and TeenSize robot handlers are not allowed to enter the field vicinity of the robot during the technical challenge a trial, unless the referee asks them to remove a robot.

-In AdultSize one robot handler is permitted to stay on the field during the trial subject to the following restrictions:
+In AdultSize one robot handler is permitted to stay on the field near the robot during a trial.